elix/rfcs/proposals/0000-tab-components.md

 default to look like a classic tab.

-The button supports a `tab-position` attribute that controls whether the tab appears at the top, bottom, left or right edge of the panels it controls.
+The button supports a `tab-position` attribute that controls whether the tab should style itself appropriately for appearing at the top, bottom, left or right edge of the panels it controls.
 Visually, the tab button will have no interior border on the edge it shares with the panels, so that the tab button and panel appear to exist on the same surface.
 By default, the two corners opposite that edge are rounded in skeumorphic reference to the tabs of real-world tabbed cardstock folders.

-# Drawbacks

-Why should we *not* do this?
-There are tradeoffs to choosing any path, please attempt to identify them here.
-Consider the impact on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.

-# Alternatives

-What other designs have been considered?
-What is the impact of not doing this?

-# Unresolved questions